redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

 ## Step 7.
 Create Security Group Rules

 Forgetting to create security group rules can cause a great deal of frustration.
-These rules control the network filter tables that allow or prevent access to and from your VMs.
-Create them now so you can test access to your new VMs as soon as possible after they are booted.
+These rules map to iptables filter table rules that control access to and from your VMs.
+Creating them now allows you to to test your new VMs as soon as possible after they are booted.

     # quantum security-group-rule-create --protocol [protocol type] --direction [ingress|egress] --port-range-min [minimum port range] \
     #    --port-range-max [maximum port range] default